-Use any touch-tone telephone to transmit your voting instructions up until 11:59 P.M.
+Use any touch-to-1-edu-phone to transmit your voting instructions up until 11:59 P.M.
 Eastern Daylight Time the day before the meeting date.
 Have your proxy card in hand when you call and then follow the instructions.